coderebels-org/cheatsheets/README.md

 # cheatsheets
-a mix of developer cheatsheets
+a small, arbitrary mix of developer cheatsheets

 ## Databases